All Products

 Note

-The CHANGE PARTITION ENGINE cold data archiving feature includes a forced overwrite mechanism that automatically replaces files with the same name.
+The CHANGE PARTITION ENGINE cold data archiving feature provides a force overwrite mechanism, allowing automatic replacement of files with the same name.

 Note

-• Archiving data from standard tables, OSS external tables, and partitioned tables is subject to certain limits.
-Review these limits carefully before you perform an archive operation to prevent disruptions to your business.
+• Archiving standard tables, OSS external tables, and partitioned tables has limits.
+Read them carefully before archiving to avoid business impact.

-• After cold data is archived, it is stored in the system's default Object Storage Service (OSS) bucket, not in an OSS bucket that you own.
-Currently, you can view the list of archived data only in the PolarDB console.
+• After archiving, cold data is stored in the system-default OSS, not your own OSS bucket.
+Currently, you can view archived data only in the PolarDB console.

-• Archive partitioned tables: This method archives a partition of a partitioned table in place.
-The data remains in the original table, but the storage medium for that partition changes from PolarDB (hot storage) to OSS (cold storage).
-The table itself becomes a hybrid partitioned table that contains both hot and cold partitions.
+• Partitioned table archiving: This method archives a partition of a partitioned table in-place.
+The data remains in the original table, but changes the storage medium for the partition from PolarDB (hot storage) to OSS (cold storage), which turns the table into a hybrid partitioned table containing both hot and cold partitions.

 Comparison item